gsaker/Linux-Hardening-Guide/FINAL Guide.md

 ```
 Now navigate to [http://localhost:10000](http://localhost:10000) in firefox.
 Click advanced on the window that appears and click accept the risk and continue.
 Log in with the admin user and password.
 You are now in webmin!
 ### Run Cisecurity Script
-==Very Important - Make sure george runs + watches the script whilst it is running since it sometimes does weird things==
-Install git to download the repository
 ```bash
 apt install git net-tools
 ```